Springfield Evangelical Leaders Call for a Vote on Immigration Reform

-SPRINGFIELD, Ohio — Top Springfield-area evangelical leaders met for a press conference today to highlight the biblical call to welcome the stranger and urge Congress to move forward with a vote on immigration reform.
+SPRINGFIELD, Ohio, APRIL, 28, 2014 — Top Springfield-area evangelical leaders met for a press conference today to highlight the biblical call to welcome the stranger and urge Congress to move forward with a vote on immigration reform.

 The press conference featured local pastors who will discuss the moral imperatives for immigration reform, their efforts during the April congressional recess and their #Pray4Reform trip Tuesday to Washington, D.C., to meet with their members of Congress.

 The following quotes are from pastors at today’s press conference: